CoOMBE: A suite of open-source programs for the integration of the optical Bloch equations and Maxwell-Bloch equations: Introduction

-A number of programs are already available for tackling similar or related calculations, e.g., \cite{Johansson2012,Johansson2013,Zentile2015,Keaveney2018,Kraemer2018,Riesch2021,Eckel2022,Downes2023,ADM} and various codes published through the GitHub platform.
-The present programs may nonetheless be of interest in view of their generality and the wide choice of integration methods they offer.
+The present programs may nonetheless be of interest in view of their generality, their scalability to large systems, and the wide choice of integration methods they offer.
 While written in Fortran~90 for speed and convenience, no knowledge of this language is necessary for using them.
 It is expected that they will be further extended in the future, in particular by coupling them with programs providing the atomic data required for calculations on atomic systems of current experimental interest.
 Future versions will be published at the URL https://github.com/durham-qlm/CoOMBE, a GitHub repository of the Quantum, Light and Matter research group of Durham University.

 General information about the distribution is given in Section~\ref{section:general}.
 The computational methods implemented in these program and the theoretical framework are outlined in Section~\ref{section:theory}.
 Information about installing and using this software and information can be found in Section~\ref{section:using_honours} and also, at much greater lengths, in the User Manual.
 The reuse of codes written by other authors in the present programs is acknowledged in Section~\ref{section:notice}.
 The main text is accompanied by a number of more technical appendices: the reduction of Lindblad master equation to rate equations is explained \ref{appendix:rate}, the calculation of a steady-state density matrix in the long time limit in \ref{appendix:steady}, and the implementation of the weak probe approximation in the present computational framework in \ref{appendix:weak}.
 Useful results concerning weak probe calculations for a single field are gathered in \ref{appendix:single}.
 Examples of the use of these programs are given in \ref{appendix:example} and \ref{appendix:example2}, and further examples can be found in the {\tt examples} directory included in the distribution.
 Advice about how to run this software without the installation of a Fortran compiler and supporting libraries, through a Podman container \cite{podman}, are provided in \ref{appendix:podman} and in the GitHub repository.